AngeloKai/ml-for-web/README.md

 * The WebRTC (Web Real-Time-Communication API) also offers face detection functionality depending on platform implementation.

-One of the common motivations behind building the above APIs are the underlying machine models are computationaly expensive to run.
+One of the common motivations behind building the above APIs is the underlying machine models are computationaly expensive to run.
 However, it is unscalable to continue adding APIs to the platform for the reason of computational cost.
 There should be a generic solution that can bring down the computational cost of doing machine learning on the web platform.

 ### WebGL
 The WebGL API was designed to render 3D and 2D graphic content and make use of GPUs behind the scene when necessary.
 Given that most of graphic processing relies on matrix computation, web developers have developed [libraries that wrap around WebGL to accelerate matrix computation](https://github.com/AngeloKai/js-ml-libraries).